 Your Nautique boat is equipped with an emergency stop switch and lanyard.
-Nautiques by Correct Craft strongly recommends that the lanyard be secured to the operator and the lock plate attached to the emergency stop switch prior to starting the engine and anytime the engine is operating.
+Nautique strongly recommends that the lanyard be secured to the operator and the lock plate attached to the emergency stop switch prior to starting the engine and anytime the engine is operating.